trig-Cat/BlindSpot/README.md

 # BlindSpot
-Lidar Doom remake for Juice 2024 by HackClub
+Sensory Deprivation hack and slash for Juice 2025 by HackClub